renesas-rz/rzg2_flash_writer/README.md

 ### 3.1.
 Function

-This package has the following functions.
+This package has the following capabilities:

-- Write to the images to the Serial Flash.
+- Write binary images to the Serial Flash.
 - Erase the Serial Flash.
-- Display the CID/CSD/EXT_CSD registers of eMMC.
+- Display the CID/CSD/EXT_CSD registers of an eMMC.
-- Modify the EXT_CSD registers of eMMC.
+- Modify the EXT_CSD registers of an eMMC.
-- Write to the images to the boot partition of eMMC.
+- Write binary images to the boot partition of an eMMC.
-- Write to the images to the user data area of eMMC.
+- Write binary images to the user data area of an eMMC.
-- Erase the boot partition of eMMC.
+- Erase the boot partition of an eMMC.
-- Erase the user data area of eMMC.
+- Erase the user data area of an eMMC.
-- Change to the SCIF baud rate setting.
+- Change the SCIF baud rate setting.
 - Display the command help.

 ### 3.3.
 Option setting